natau4/ferryman/README.md

 # Ferryman

 This is RPC realisation for Ruby and Erlang.
 It uses redis and JSON-RPC prothocol.
-It uses redis pub/sub to send reqests and redis list for responses.
+It uses Redis pub/sub to send reqests and Redis list for responses.

 It supports only JSON-RPC 2.0 version.

-You should remember that all data serialized to json, so all symbols and atoms become strings and binary.
+You should remember that all data serialized to JSON, so all symbols and atoms become strings and binary.

 ## Ruby